5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 #### Where the cuisine risk concentrates

-From Question 2, the South Asian group (Bangladeshi, Pakistani and Indian) carries the highest average scores across Queens, Brooklyn, Manhattan and the Bronx, and the African group is the single worst cuisine/borough combination in the dataset (Manhattan, average 38.6).
+From Question 2, the South Asian cuisine carries the highest average scores across Queens, Brooklyn, Manhattan and the Bronx, and the African group is the single worst cuisine/borough combination in the dataset (Manhattan, average 38.6).
 These are the groups and areas where targeted support would have the most effect.
 The neighbourhoods where these cuisines are densest, such as Flushing and Elmhurst in Queens and parts of the Bronx, are logical starting points.

 #### Key summary